Image

 Prior to her work for the Department of Justice, Beth was a captain in the U.S. Army and served as an assistant to the General Counsel of the Army for Intelligence & Special Operations.
 At the end of her time in the military, Beth was appointed as a Special Assistant U.S. Attorney in the Southern District of Florida to assist with the prosecution of U. S. v.
 Manuel Noriega.

 Throughout her career, Beth has done pro bono work, served on boards and taught trial advocacy.
-Beth currently serves on the board of directors of Onex, a publicly-owned private equity company.
+Beth currently serves as a board member for the Washington Lawyers’ Committee and Maret School Board of Trustees.
+She is also on the board of directors of Onex, a publicly owned private equity company.
 She previously served on the board of Equal Justice Works and was the co-chairman of the Constitution Project’s Death Penalty Initiative.
 Beth has testified in front of both the House of Representatives and the U.S. Senate on death penalty issues.

 Recent News